perxpective/Cybersecurity-Therapy/DFI/DFI Revision Summary.md

 	- Amount of data to process
 	- Corporate investigations locating and recovering specific items like emails
 		- simplifies and speeds up processing

-- **Scope Creep**
+#### Scope Creep
 - **Explanation:**
 	- Occurs when expands beyond the original description
 	- **Reason:**
 		- Due to unexpected evidence found
 	- Attorneys might ask investigators to examine other areas to obtain more evidence
 	- Increases time and resources needed to extract, analyse and present evidence
 	- Required to document additional time spent on recovering additional evidences
 	- **Why is scope creep getting more common?**
 		- Criminal investigations require more detail examination of evidence before trial]
 		- Scope creep can help prosecutors fend off attacks from defence attorneys

-- **Approaching digital forensics cases**
+#### Approaching Digital Forensics Cases
 - Create an investigation plan
 - **What should an investigation plan define?**
 	- Goal and scope of investigation
 	- Materials needed
 	- Tasks to perform
 - **Differences approaching different types of cases:**
 	- **Corporate cases**
-			- tend to be easier due to easy access to evidencec
+		- tend to be easier due to easy access to evidence
 	- **Criminal cases**
+		- more difficult due to scope
+		- Internet Service Providers (ISP) need to be contacted to gather evidence
+- **What are the basic steps to take for digital forensics investigations?**
+	- Use recently wiped media that have been reformatted and inspected for viruses
+	- Inventory hardware on suspect computer
+		- Note the condition of the seized computer
+	- **For static acquisitions:**
+		- remove original drive
+		- check data and time in system CMOS
-			- M
+	- Reco